-Prescription drugs Januvia, Janumet, Byetta and Victoza are popular Type 2 diabetes treatments, but reports of dangerous side effects including pancreatitis and pancreatic cancer raised questions about whether the drugs’ risks outweigh their benefits.
-People who suffered from these side effects filed lawsuits against the makers of these drugs, Merck (Januvia and Janumet), Amylin and Eli Lilly (Byetta) and Novo Nordisk (Victoza).
+Prescription drugs Januvia, Janumet, Byetta and Victoza are popular Type 2 diabetes treatments.
+But reports of dangerous side effects, including pancreatitis and pancreatic cancer, raised questions about whether the drugs’ risks outweigh their benefits.

 In May 2013, the U.S. Food and Drug Administration issued safety communications linking the drugs, collectively called incretin mimetics, to serious complications such as pancreatic diseases.
 The agency also advised the public it was investigating the drugs’ link to pancreatic cancer.

-In 2013, the United States Judicial Panel on Multidistrict Litigation (JPML) consolidated these cases in California federal court in multidistrict litigation (MDL) number 2452, In Re: Incretin Mimetics Products Liability Litigation.
+In 2013, the U.S. Judicial Panel on Multidistrict Litigation consolidated these cases in California federal court in multidistrict litigation (MDL) No. 2452, In Re: Incretin Mimetics Products Liability Litigation.

-The purpose of centralizing case is to conserve resources.
-Since all of the lawsuits involving Januvia, Janumet, Byetta and Victoza claim the drugs caused pancreatic cancer and pancreatitis, the court felt it would be more efficient because all cases would likely use the same experts and go through the same discovery process.
+Since all of the lawsuits claim the drugs caused pancreatic cancer and pancreatitis, the court felt it would be more efficient to centralize the cases because they all would likely use the same experts and go through the same discovery process.